-11.0 Inclusion, Diversity, Equity, and Access (IDEA) in CPE Planning, Development, and Presentation
+11.0 Equity in CPE Planning, Development, and Presentation

-Providers shall utilize resources and incorporate processes that enable those who influence, control, contribute to, present, or participate in CPE content to examine explicit (conscious) and implicit (unconscious) biases, assumptions, privileges, and language.
-Established models, theories, and frameworks8 shall be utilized in the planning, development, and presentation of CPE to effectively promote inclusion, diversity, equity, and access.
+Providers shall utilize resources and incorporate processes that enable those who influence, control, contribute to present, or participate in CPE content to examine explicit (conscious) and implicit (unconscious) biases to, present, assumptions, privileges, and language.
+Established models, theories, and frameworks shall be utilized in the planning, development, and presentation of CPE to effectively promote equity.

-IDEA in CPE applies to:
+Equity in CPE applies to: